ReboreExplore/ReboreExplore.github.io/_posts/2022-02-28-LV-Tarasov-part1-summary.md

 ## L.V Tarasov- Calculus Summary - Part 1

 Calculus has never been so easy and interpretable before this wonderful text of ***Calculus- Basic Concepts for High School*** by *L.V Tarasov*.
 I am documenting the summary of each Dialogue(Lesson) to keep it handy for any future revisions.
-Also, it will be helpful for people who wants to have a quick understanding of this topics nevertheless I would always recommend reading the text for the first time over the summary if time is not a constraint.
+Also, it will be helpful for people who wants to have a quick understanding of these topics nevertheless I would always recommend reading the text for the first time over the summary if time is not a constraint.

 I will be covering **three** dialogues in a blog and continue the series.

 **Dialogue 1 - Infinite Numerical Sequence**

-Any infinite sequence have infinite number of terms.
+Any infinite sequence has an infinite number of terms.
 Like 1, 2, 4, 8, 16, 32, 64, 128, ... or 2, 0, −2, −4, −6, −8, −10, −12, ....
-In the above infinite sequences the terms follow a certain law.
-But what about the other infinite sequence which do not follow a mathematical law?
-Or is there any such sequence which comes under this category?
+In the above infinite sequences, the terms follow a certain law.
+But what about the other infinite sequence which does not follow a mathematical law?
+Or is there any such sequence that comes under this category?

 The first definition of an infinite series as stated by the author is